Low blood sugar is a condition that occurs when the body's blood sugar (glucose) decreases and is too low.

 Exams and Tests

-If you check your blood sugar at home, the reading will be lower than 70 mg/dL (3.9 mmol/L) on your glucose monitor.
+When you have low blood sugar, the reading will be lower than 70 mg/dL (3.9 mmol/L) on your glucose monitor.

 Your provider may ask you to wear a small monitor that measures your blood sugar every 5 minutes.
 The device is often worn for 3 or 7 days.
 The data is downloaded to find out if you're having periods of low blood sugar that are going unnoticed.